@witchcraft/editor

 postEditorInit: (docId: string, editor: Editor) => void

-Like DocumentApi.preEditorInit, but after initializing and loading the document (and before the transaction listeners are added).
+For replacing DocumentApi.preEditorInit which runs after initializing and loading the document but before the transaction listeners are added.

 preEditorInit: (